BleuLlama/ImageWriterIISimulator/README.md

 These are "quality of life" upgrades.

-* Files should be made available through a web interface
+* Printed files should be made available through a web interface

-* Graphic printouts should be made available in modern formats.
+* Graphic printouts should be made available as modern formats.
+(PNG)

-* Web interface should link to HTML versions of the documents
+* Web interface should link to HTML+CSS versions of the documents

 ## Tertiary Goals

 These are "sure would be nifty" upgrades.

-* Web interface is run within the software package itself, on a predefined port so as to not compete with existing services

 * Use extracted or similar bitmap fonts to render the text For this, existing TTF Imagewriter and MouseFont fonts will be used